![]() |

 everything he owned ~ including his precious grand piano which had

 traveled with him all across the country.
-A northerner, or as they say

-was completely unaware of the need for flood insurance, a mistake which
+down south, "a damn Yankee", LiaBraaten was completely unaware of the need for flood insurance, a mistake which

 cost him everything.
 As the flood waters rose higher and higher, there